uiceds/cee-492-term-project-fall-2022-jakt/manuscript.md

 ![](images/Figure 5.png){.center}
 [[*Fig 12.
 Confusion matrix for case 3 test dataset with 3 hidden layers of 32, 64, and 128 neurons respectively*]{.center}]{.semibold}
-<p align="justify">__Outcome:__ 65% accuracy was obtained on the training data, with a loss of about 0.9.The accuracy on the training dataset was suboptimal and hence, no testing was performed on this dataset</p>
+<p align="justify">__Outcome from Fig. 12:__ 65% accuracy was obtained on the training data, with a loss of about 0.9.The accuracy on the training dataset was suboptimal and hence, no testing was performed on this dataset</p>

 ![](images/Figure 6.png){.center}
 [[*Fig 13.
 Confusion matrix for case 3 test dataset  with 7 hidden layers of 32, 64, 128, 256, 128, 64 and 32 neurons respectively*]{.center}]{.semibold}
-<p align="justify">__Outcome:__ 78% accuracy was obtained on the training data, with a loss of about 0.5</p>
+<p align="justify">__Outcome from Fig. 13:__ 78% accuracy was obtained on the training data, with a loss of about 0.5</p>

 |Prediction Matrix|Description|
 |:----------------------|:-------------------------------------|